kjinghong74/Pewlett-Hackard-Analysis/README.md

 ## Results:

- - Current employees born between Jan 1, 1952 and Dec 31, 4955 are anticipated to retire in coming years.
+ - Current employees born between Jan 1, 1952 and Dec 31, 1955 (current age 56 -59 years old) are anticipated to retire in coming years.
 Their information is summarized in the format below (a sampling table).

   ![retirement_title](https://user-images.githubusercontent.com/90361056/140659136-fee0a088-08f7-414b-ad31-891bee9255e7.PNG)